Last Updated on April 2026

 Staying in Tuktuk, Lake Toba and looking for some delicious food?
 You’re in the right place.
 Whether you’re in the mood for a local curry, some good old nasi goreng, or craving a simple burger or pizza, Tuktuk has you covered.

-We’ve been visiting Tuktuk for a decade and have lived here for over a year, and we’ve yet to find a bad restaurant in Samosir Island, so you can’t really go wrong.
+We’ve been visiting Tuktuk for a decade and have lived here for four years, and we’ve yet to find a bad restaurant in Samosir Island, so you can’t really go wrong.
 But to give you a head start, here are the top restaurants in Tuktuk Lake Toba according to us, our friends, and hundreds of tourists!

 Let’s get stuck in!